Compressed Feature Quality Assessment: Dataset and Baselines: Experiments and Analysis

 \subsection{Rate-Accuracy Performance Analysis}

 Table \ref{tab_h26x} presents the rate-accuracy performance of the handcrafted codecs.
-For all three tasks, both codecs exhibit a broad range of bitrates and corresponding accuracy levels, spanning from nearly lossless reconstruction to significant semantic degradation.
-This wide span underscores their utility in effectively simulating traditional coding distortions.
-However, the Dpt task shows a narrower variation in both bitrate and performance.
-This can be attributed to the use of multi-scale features, which include lower-level layers with higher redundancy and reduced semantic abstraction, resulting in less fluctuation in both bitrate and distortion.
+For all three tasks, both codecs exhibit a broad range of bitrates and corresponding accuracy levels, spanning from nearly lossless reconstruction to significant performance degradation.
+This wide variation highlights their effectiveness in simulating traditional coding distortions.
+However, the Dpt task exhibits less variation in both bitrate and performance.
+This difference stems from the use of multi-scale features, which include lower-level layers with higher redundancy and reduced semantic abstraction.
+These characteristics lead to smaller fluctuations in both bitrate and distortion.

 Table \ref{tab_hyper} shows the rate-accuracy performance of two learning-based codecs.
-In contrast to handcrafted codecs, the learning-based codecs exhibit more varied performance behaviors across tasks.
-Specifically, the multi-task codec outperforms the task-specific codec in Cls, whereas the task-specific codec demonstrates superior performance in Dpt.
-This suggests that incorporating fine-grained task features enhances the compression training of coarse-grained features, while fine-grained features are more effectively trained using a single distribution tailored to the task.
+Unlike the handcrafted codecs, the learning-based codecs show more diverse performance patterns across tasks.
+The multi-task Hyperprior codec achieves better performance than the task-specific Hyperprior codec for Cls, while the task-specific Hyperprior codec performs better in Dpt.
+These results indicate that incorporating fine-grained task features improves the codec optimization of coarse-grained features, whereas fine-grained features benefit more from training on a single task-specific distribution.

 These four codecs comprehensively simulate a wide range of compression distortions, making them not only highly suitable but also essential for supporting research in compressed feature quality assessment.